The Swift Hotel

 Swifts are known to bang on the sides of the boxes to check if there is anyone there.
 If the male returns to his old nest site to find it occupied, he will stand no nonsense – he enters the nest, and then lying on his back he uses his short claws to grip the intruder and eject him unceremoniously out.

 They lay a clutch of up to 3 tiny eggs, white so they can see them in the dark.
-During incubation the growing chicks suck the calcium from the shells so once hatched, unlike egg shells from chicken which don’t break down, they shrivel up like grape skins.
+During incubation the growing chicks suck the calcium from the shells so once hatched, unlike egg shells from chickens which don’t break down, they shrivel up like grape skins.

 Insects and spiders are collected by the parents and kept in a pouch at the back of their throat, sometimes as many as 1,000 insects held together with saliva delivered in one bolus into their offsprings’ large hungry mouths.